Main Content

 3. Download and complete the appropriate Assumption of Risk and General Release form (also called a Travel Waiver).
 This form must be signed by you and a parent or legal guardian.

-4. Attend a special orientation program for travel to elevated-risk regions, organized by GSS and the Office of International Education.
+4. Attend a special orientation program for travel to elevated-risk locations, organized by GSS and the Office of International Education.

 Based on recommendations of our International Safety & Security team, you may be required to take additional steps before or during your travel to these countries in order to obtain approval for your travel plans; examples include: